NightScript370/nightscript370.github.io/pages/blog/online-school-issues.md

 This is what a global platform titled Edgenuity tried to do.
 Over the course of the summer, I felt as if I was an absolute moron learning things I already knew.
 It made me really feel bad about myself.
 Is that what school is trying to be about?
 Making kids feel bad about themselves?</li>

 <li><b>Remove teacher interaction altogether, just have the material grading and if they need extra resources, use someone else</b>
 This seems to be a cleaner option, and in some ways, it is better than my proposed solution which I would list below.
 It allows students to explore resources, gaining experience with research.
 Heck, if there were a way to fact check everything on the internet and remove wrong content, this would be my proposed solution.
 However, the internet is a vast world, filled with many content creators.
-Unfortunately for teachers, it means that kids would learn that 1+1=3 because Mickey Mouse said so on le funny Youtube video
+Unfortunately for teachers, it means that kids would learn that 1+1=3 because Mickey Mouse said so on le funny Youtube video<br>
 <img src="https://media1.tenor.com/images/079ae25325122099ad2546621d7d0edb/tenor.gif?itemid=4986649" /></li>
 </ol>